Ofor-David/linux-server-automation/README.md

    - Enables and starts the SSH service to allow remote connections.

 4. ****Creates a New User****
-   - Creates a new user (default: `serveradmin`) with a specified password.
+   - Creates a new user with a specified password (default: 'password123')
    - Adds the user to the sudo group.

 5. ****Configures the Firewall****